 When you are on duty in the field (on the motorway, in the train, maybe in some real or urban desert) you do not always carry an AC charger with you, mostly there even is no power outlet available.
 When Doculus Lumus® runs out of power, simply replace the 2 AAA batteries that are available throughout the whole world (if you have one of the Doculus Lumus® bags, there is a compartment for 2 spare batteries).
 Of course you can use rechargable AAA batteries with an external charger as well.

 The device is built with latest microcontroller and LED technology.
 As one result standby consumption is lower than the self discharge of the batteries, but more important: Light output during operation is maximised, no energy is wasted.
 Power users of Doculus Lumus® (on large international airports) report a minimum operation time of 3 months with one set of batteries, typically you can expect 6+ months.

 Doculus Lumus® is designed for field use.
 We ascertained that most frontliners break out the bottom glass with the scale for two reasons: 1) The scale is irritating if you search for falsification indications and 2) the bottom glass easily becomes scratched and dirty at heavy-duty usage.
-Yes, you could measure the size of small printing features with a linen tester – but who tells you the correct measure in the field, where you do not have any genuine document for comparison?
+It is possible to measure the size of small printing features with a linen tester – but who tells you the correct measure in the field, where you do not have any genuine document for comparison?

 A serious number of prototype devices was tested by document specialists for quite a long time.
 All findings have been integrated into the series device, this is why most users endorse Doculus Lumus®.
 It was created with all the ideas of front line officers that never got fulfilled by other devices.
 Nevertheless we believe that there are still some features we could or maybe should integrate – so join the community and share your thoughts with us!
 You will support our commitment: No matter how good the falsifications will become, Doculus Lumus® will be the device helping you beeing one step ahead!